temperlang/temperlang-blog/posts/generically-speaking.md

 Outside Temper, backends may generate default expressions for formal arguments with *supports* clauses or use overloading to achieve the same.

+This generics scheme has a few unintended, nice properties:

+- One can pass a different *Comparison* into *leastElementOf*.
+For example, you can define a generic *reverseComparison* function that wraps a *Comparison* and negates its result, and pass that in.
+- A Temper backend author can connect the *interface Comparison*.
+For example, the Temper *Comparison\<T\>* could connect directly to *java.util.Comparator\<T\>* in the Java backend separately from any of the types that support comparison.

 ## Summary and Conclusions

 Generic functions embed type-dependent operations within a type-agnostic algorithmic framework.
 The need to connect those dependent bits makes them a source of significant complexity in language design.